 The controller includes a web based operator interface that is viewed via a standard browser.
 This interface is used for configuring the system, starting and stopping execution, and monitoring its operation.
 The web interface can be accessed over a local network or remotely via the Internet.
 This remote interface is of great benefit in system maintenance and debugging.
-It is highly recommended that first time users read the Setup and Operation Quick Start Guide for instructions on interfacing a PC to a controller via the web interface and for general operating instructions.
+It is highly recommended that first time users read the Setup and Operation Quick Start Guide, PN 0000-DI-00010, for instructions on interfacing a PC to a controller via the web interface and for general operating instructions.

 The controller is programmed by means of a PC connected through Ethernet.
-There are three programming modes: a Digital IO (PLC) mode, an Embedded Language mode, and a PC Control mode.
+There are three (3) programming modes: a Digital IO (PLC) mode, an Embedded Language mode, and a PC Control mode.
 When programmed in the PLC or Embedded Language mode, the PC can be removed after programming is completed and the controller will operate standalone.
 A PC is required for operation in the PC Control mode.
-For a description of the embedded language and its development environment, refer to the Guidance Programming Language User Manual and the Guidance Development EnvironmentUser Manual.
+For a description of the embedded language and its development environment, refer to the Guidance Programming Language, Introduction to GPL (PN GPL0-DI-S0010) and the Guidance Development Environment, Introduction and Reference Manual (PN GDE0-DI-S0010).

 The controller is designed to operate with an optional, easy-to-use machine vision software package, "PreciseVision."
 This vision system can be executed in a PC connected through Ethernet or (in the future) in the motion controller.
-It provides a complete set of image-processing, measurement, inspection and object finder tools.
-For more information on vision, refer to the PreciseVision Machine Vision System User Manual.
+It provides a complete set of image-processing, measurement, inspection, and object finder tools.
+For more information on vision, refer to the PreciseVision Machine Vision System, Introduction and Reference Manual (PN PVS0-DI-S0010).